tanuj8851/BankApplication_Backend/README.md

 # Bank Application

 This is a comprehensive Bank Management System that empowers users to efficiently organize their transactions.
 The backend is built using Node.js and Express.
-The data is managed using mongodb.
+The data is managed using mongodb  and Swagger for documentation.

 ## Features